 A number of minors are offered within the CIS department and are designed for students majoring in other disciplines.
 Pursuit of the following minors requires the approval of the CIS Department Chair: Minor in Computer Science, Minor in Information Systems, and Minor in Information Technology.
 Each minor requires a completion of 19 credit hours.

 The courses offered in the Department of Computer and Information Sciences (CIS) under the Cyber Defense Certificate Program are the primary courses used to satisfy the 22 NSA/DHS defined Cybersecurity-related Knowledge Units.
 These courses provide the education and training for cybersecurity skills that are critical to defending the nation's vital information resources and will prepare students to work in cyber-related professions.
 Students who successfully complete the program path, are qualified to receive both the Cyber Defense Certificate and the Information Assurance Certificate.

 Information Assurance (IA) Certificate Program:

 In June 2005 and again in 2010, the Committee on National Security Systems (CNSS) and the U.S. National Security Agency (NSA) certified the IA curriculum in the CIS department at FAMU as compliant with the requirements and standards recognized by National Level Information Assurance Subject Matter Experts.
-The certification awarded meets the requirements of the National Training Standards for the following: NSTISSI No. 4011 (INFOSEC Professionals) and CNSS 4012 (Senior Systems Manager).
+The certification awarded meets the requirements of the National Training Standards for NSTISSI No. 4011 (INFOSEC Professionals).
 Students who successfully complete the certified courses specified in the IA curriculum will be issued federally-approved certificates.
 (See Brochure)